-NCSU MSA Principal Mentors have a unique opportunity to significantly influence aspiring leaders by modeling effective leadership and engaging them in the daily and major activities of the school.
-We want the NCSU MSA Principal Residency to be unlike other traditional internship experiences where the Principal Residents will have a close-in experience and engage in a meaningful shoulder-to-shoulder type learning experience.
-Also, course assignments and coaching support will be integrated into the experience.
-We expect our NCSU MSA course instructors, Executive Coaches, and Principal Mentors to collaborate and coordinate efforts to best support the development of EACH Principal Resident.
+NCSU MSA Principal Mentors have a unique opportunity to significantly influence aspiring leaders by modeling effective leadership and engaging them in all school activities.
+The NCSU MSA Principal Residency is designed to be a close-in experience and engage the principal resident in a meaningful shoulder-to-shoulder type learning experience with the principal mentor.
+Also, course assignments and coaching support will be integrated into the residency experience.
+We are confident that our NCSU MSA course instructors, Executive Coaches, and Principal Mentors will collaborate and coordinate efforts to best support the development of each Principal Resident.
+We deeply appreciate the investment of your time to help grow the next generation of school leaders.
+Our past principal mentors have found the experience of being an NC State Principal Mentor to be highly rewarding both personally and professionally.